Server concepts in Azure Database for MariaDB

 - Provides the scope for management policies that apply to its databases: login, firewall, users, roles, configurations, etc.

-- Is available in multiple versions.
-For more information, see Supported Azure Database for MySQL database versions.
+- Is available in MariaDB engine version 10.2.
+For more information, see Supported Azure Database for MariaDB database versions.

-How do I connect and authenticate to an Azure Database for MySQL server?
+How do I secure an Azure Database for MariaDB server?

 The following elements help ensure safe access to your database.